Laura D. Taylor-Kale: Biden administration nomination

-On May 26, 2022, President Joe Biden nominated Taylor-Kale to be an Assistant Secretary of Defense for Industrial Base Policy.
+On May 26, 2022, President Joe Biden nominated Taylor-Kale to be the Assistant Secretary of Defense for Industrial Base Policy.
 Hearings on her nomination were held before the Senate Armed Services Committee on July 28, 2022.
 During that hearing, Senator Dan Sullivan announced he would be placing a hold on Taylor-Kale's nomination due to a disagreement with the Biden administration over a mining project in his home state of Alaska.
 The Senate Armed Services Committee approved Taylor-Kale's nomination in September 2022.
 In December 2022, Sullivan said he considered her qualified for the job but continued to block the full Senate vote.
 Taylor-Kale's nomination expired at the end of the year and was returned to President Biden on January 3, 2023.

-President Biden renominated Taylor-Kale the same day.
-The Armed Services Committee favorably reported her nomination to the Senate floor on February 9, 2023.
-Her nomination is pending before the full United States Senate.
+President Biden re-nominated Taylor-Kale the same day.
+The United States Senate Committee on Armed Services favorably reported her nomination to the Senate floor on February 9, 2023.
+On March 21, 2023, more than 50 former officials wrote an open letter protesting Taylor-Kale's nomination holdup.
+On March 15, 2023, the United States Senate invoked cloture on her nomination by a 68–26 vote.
+On March 30, 2023, her nomination was confirmed by a 63–27 vote.

+National Defense Industrial Strategy

+Taylor-Kale authored the Department of Defense's first-ever National Defense Industrial Strategy (NDIS), a 59-page document identifying four long-term strategic priorities to modernize the defense industrial ecosystem.
+On January 11, 2024, Taylor-Kale announced its release.

+On July 3, 2024, Taylor-Kale announced the publication of the NDIS Interim Implementation Report, detailing the actions taken to achieve the priorities outlined in the NDIS.